 If this is not possible, provide an agape meal for the children.
 Sit round in a circle with a large loaf of bread and red grapes laid out on a cloth.
 You could light a candle, a sign that God is present.
 Talk about the last meal Jesus had with his disciples, his death and why he died.
 You could read part of the passion story from Luke (23:44-56).
 Remember Jesus rose from the dead.

 Explain you’re all now going to take part in remembering his last meal, just like the early followers of Jesus did together in their homes.
 Read 1 Corinthians 11:23-26.
 Thank Jesus that he died and that he came alive again.
 Tear the bread in half so it has a jagged edge – his body was broken.
 Walk around and give each child a chunk of bread.
-Then give each child three or four grapes asking them why you are using red grapes – Jesus’ blood.
+Then give each child three or four grapes, asking them why you are using red grapes – Jesus’ blood.
 What do the children want to thank Jesus for?
 Invite any child to pray out loud.
 This may well be a holy moment.

 PRAYER – 5 mins